Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 The week before your surgery:

 - You may need blood tests before your surgery.
-You may also need x-rays, a bone scan, or an MRI of the foot.
-Talk to your caregiver about these or other tests you may need.
-Write down the date, time, and location of each test.
+You may also need x-rays, a bone scan, or an MRI of your foot.

 The night before your surgery: